Installing ONLYOFFICE Workspace Enterprise components on separate servers

 In the command above, the "yourdomain.com" parameter must be understood as a service domain for Mail Server.
 It is usually specified in the MX record of the domain that will be used for maintaining correspondence.
 As a rule, the "yourdomain.com" looks like mx1.onlyoffice.com

-If you do not have a domain name, you can install ONLYOFFICE Workspace Enterprise Edition without Mail Server.
-In this case, you should skip this step and continue to install Community Server.
+If you do not have a domain name, you can install ONLYOFFICE Workspace Enterprise without Mail Server.
+In this case, skip this step and proceed to the Community Server installation.

 Installing Community Server with Control Panel